Pain medicines after surgery

-The epidural catheter can be left in place for several days if needed to control postoperative pain.
-A continuous infusion of pain relievers, including local anesthetics or opioid medications, can be delivered through the catheter to control pain.
+The epidural catheter can be left in place for several days if needed to control pain after surgery.
+A continuous infusion of pain relievers, including local anesthetics or opioid medicines, can be delivered through the catheter to control pain.

 Pain relief after minor surgery and during home recovery

-Your doctor will provide you with instructions for general post-surgical care, such as rest, ice packs, rehabilitative exercises and wound care.
+After surgery, you're given instructions for general care.
+This may include rest, applying ice packs, doing rehabilitative exercises and caring for your wound.
 Ask to have written instructions to bring home with you.

 Your role in pain control

-After surgery, work with your health care team to make your recovery as prompt and pain-free as possible.
-You'll need to communicate with your doctors and nurses to help them assess and adjust the pain management plan.
+After surgery, work with your healthcare team to make your recovery as quick and pain-free as possible.
+Communicate with members of your healthcare team to help them assess and adjust the pain management plan.

 - Be honest about the pain you feel after surgery.
-Let your doctors and nurses know how much it hurts, where it hurts, and what activities or positions make it better or worse.
-Your health care team will want to know the intensity of pain on a 0 to 10 scale, where 0 is no pain and 10 is the worst pain you can imagine.
-The more specific you can be, the better your doctors can help you.
+Let your healthcare professional know how much it hurts, where it hurts, and what activities or positions make it better or worse.
+Rate the intensity of pain on a 0 to 10 scale, where 0 is no pain and 10 is the worst pain you can imagine.
+The more specific you can be, the better your healthcare team can help you.

 - Don't ignore side effects.
-Tell your care team if you experience sleepiness, constipation, nausea or other side effects of the medications.
-A different pain medication or dose can sometimes reduce uncomfortable side effects, and these side effects can often be treated and relieved.
+Tell your care team if you experience sleepiness, constipation, nausea or other side effects of the medicines.
+A different pain medicine or dose can sometimes reduce uncomfortable side effects, and these side effects can often be treated and relieved.